dblanque/py-proxmox-toolkit/README.md

 # Proxmox Python Toolkit

+## DISCLAIMER

+These scripts have not yet been tested nor adapted to Debian 13 / Proxmox VE 9.

 ## Installation and usage (Without PIP)
 All dependencies will work, pip packages are not required for any scripts for the moment.